 Effectiveness of feedback in reducing water and energy use in residence hall showers

 Water scarcity is a growing concern globally.
-As a component of Earth Month in April, we are studying potential for water conservation in University Housing residence halls, specifically investigating showers.
+As a component of Earth Month in April 2022, we studied potential for water conservation in University Housing residence halls, specifically investigating showers.

 Shower water meter with visualization app (source: getpani.com)

-We have installed individual shower meters across several residence halls and are collecting control data to represent baseline shower duration and water use.
-With this baseline, we then implement various feedback methods to inform students regarding water usage and examine the behavior response through on-going shower water meter data collection.
+We installed individual shower meters across several residence halls and collected control data to represent baseline shower duration and water use.
+With this baseline, we then implemented feedback methods to inform students regarding water usage.